computersarecool/willynolan.com/_posts/research/2017-04-11-structured-light-calibration.md

     - p: 'Projectors can essentially be thought of the inverse of a camera.
 Instead of projecting a scene onto an image plane, they project an image plane onto an environment.'

-    - p: 'Due to this similarity, projector calibration is also a topic of interest in the interactive computer graphics field.
+    - p: 'Due to this similarity, projector calibration is also a topic of interest in the interactive computer graphics field.'

-In a projection mapping context, usually what is meant by "projector calibration" is "putting content where it supposed to go in a real, 3D environment".'
+    - p: 'In a projection mapping context, usually what is meant by "projector calibration" is "putting content where it supposed to go in a real, 3D environment".'

   -
-    - p: 'There are many strategies for performing camera calibration, but using structured light is a popular one.'

-    - p: 'It is built into both the <a href="https://madmapper.com">MadMapper</a> and <a href="https://www.disguise.one/en/">
+    - p: 'There are many strategies for performing camera calibration, but using structured light is a popular one and it is built into both the <a href="https://madmapper.com">MadMapper</a> and <a href="https://www.disguise.one/en/">
 disguise</a> software programs.'

   -